sftpgo/docs/docs/external-auth.md

 Global environment variables are cleared, for security reasons, when the script is called.
 You can set additional environment variables in the "command" configuration section.
 The program can inspect the SFTPGo user, if it exists, using the `SFTPGO_AUTHD_USER` environment variable.

+The returned user replaces the stored one and the virtual folders it defines inline can be created with it: see [the returned user](dynamic-user-mod.md#the-returned-user) and [auto-created virtual folders](dynamic-user-mod.md#auto-created-virtual-folders), which apply to this hook as well.
 The program must write, on its standard output:

 - a valid SFTPGo user serialized as JSON if the authentication succeeds.
 The user will be added/updated within the defined data provider